PEOPLE v LITTLE

 I

 In general terms the offense is a violation of public order, a disturbance of the public tranquillity, by any act or conduct inciting to violence, or tending to provoke or excite others to break the peace.
 Each case where the offense is charged must depend upon the time, place, and circumstances of the act.
-[People v Johnson, 86 Mich.
-175, 177; 48 N.W.
-870 (1891).
+[People v Johnson, 86 Mich 175, 177; 48 NW 870 (1891).
 Emphasis added.]

-A different question might be presented if a number of persons had been arrested and the officers were maintaining and preserving, at the station house, the tranquility of those who had been arrested and others who may have been there with them.
+A different question might be presented if a number of persons had been arrested and the officers were maintaining and preserving, at the station house, the tranquillity of those who had been arrested and others who may have been there with them.

-In People v John Weatherspoon, 6 Mich.
-App.
-229; 148 NW2d 889 (1967), the defendant was convicted of violating the statute on evidence that he opened the door of a police car and assaulted an officer.
+In People v John Weatherspoon, 6 Mich App 229; 148 NW2d 889 (1967), the defendant was convicted of violating the statute on evidence that he opened the door of a police car and assaulted an officer.
 The Court of Appeals, referring to Krum, said that the officer was engaged in preserving the peace when he was assaulted.
 The Court of Appeals explained:

-[The defendant in Krum] interfered with a State trooper's duty to inspect automobiles as they arrived at a blockade set up as part of a search for prison escapees.
-From a factual analysis, Officer Nevelle's "acts, attempts and efforts" seem comparable to those being executed by the State trooper in People v Krum, supra.
-But more important *766 than this parallel, is that on page 361 of the Krum Case, supra, the Court recognized the relationship between the statute and the general rule which provides:
+[The defendant in Krum] interfered with a State trooper‘s duty to inspect automobiles as they arrived at a blockade set up as part of a search for prison escapees.
+From a factual analysis, Officer Nevelle‘s “acts, attempts and efforts” seem comparable to those being executed by the State trooper in People v Krum, supra.
+But more important

-"`The obstruction of or resistance to a public officer in the performance of his duties is an offense at common law, and by statute in all jurisdictions.'
-(39 Am Jur, Obstructing Justice, § 8, p 506.)"
+than this parallel, is that on page 361 of the Krum Case, supra, the Court recognized the relationship between the statute and the general rule which provides: ““The obstruction of or resistance to a public officer in the performance of his duties is an offense at common law, and by statute in all jurisdictions.’
+(39 Am Jur, Obstructing Justice, § 8, p 506.)”
 (Emphasis supplied [by the Court of Appeals].)

 The emphasized language leads us to conclude that the broad statutory clause “maintain, preserve and keep the peace” includes all of the duties legally executed by a police officer.
 A police officer is expected to be, and should be, in a constant state of readiness to quell any disturbance.
 Officer Nevelle had parked his automobile at the intersection to watch for Elmer Weatherspoon who was wanted for assault.
 The mere fact that this officer was not in the act of making an arrest when he was assaulted does not necessarily mean that he was not preserving the peace.
 [Id., pp 231-232.]

-In People v Stiles, 99 Mich.
-App.
-116; 297 NW2d 631 (1980) (per curiam), police officers were investigating a domestic dispute between the defendant and his wife.
+In People v Stiles, 99 Mich App 116; 297 NW2d 631 (1980) (per curiam), police officers were investigating a domestic dispute between the defendant and his wife.
 An officer entered one of the rooms in the apartment to talk to the defendant and to keep the parties separated; a scuffle ensued, and the defendant assaulted one of the officers.
 The Court of Appeals said:

 It is clear that the officer was legally performing his duty when he approached the apartment in response to the call that a family disturbance was occurring therein.
 It further appears that the officer was accomplishing a lawful and proper police function of preserving law and order by attempting to ascertain whether defendant was still present in the apartment and by attempting to keep the parties separate.
 [Id., pp 119-120.]

 In the instant case, however, the officers were not on patrol or in a place where other citizens were present.
-At the police station, they were not seeking to maintain, preserve and keep public order or tranquility, but rather were seeking to administer a Breathalyzer test.
+At the police station, they were not seeking to maintain, preserve and keep public order or tranquillity, but rather were seeking to administer a Breathalyzer test.

 III

-The statute does not proscribe obstruction, resistance, or opposition to all "lawful acts, attempts and efforts" of an officer.
-Refusing to take a Breathalyzer test, even assaulting a police officer, is not necessarily "obstruction of justice" within the intendment of this statute.
-The obstruction must occur while the officer is attempting to serve *768 process or execute a city or township ordinance or is acting to maintain, preserve or keep the peace public order or tranquility.
+The statute does not proscribe obstruction, resistance, or opposition to all “lawful acts, attempts and efforts” of an officer.
+Refusing to take a Breathalyzer test, even assaulting a police officer, is not necessarily “obstruction of justice” within the intendment of this statute.
+The obstruction must occur while the officer is attempting to serve

 I do not wish to be understood as belittling the spittle of Little.
 It is not, however, a violation of the statute to fail to obey every command or direction given by a police officer.